 The next steps A clear pathway forward

-Phase One of our project successfully concluded in early 2024, and we are excited to be progressing with Phase Two.
-After consultation with key organisations and grassroots stakeholders the Advisory Board endorsed the work program; Phase Two will deliver an overarching national strategic approach for change.
-This involves three thematic focus areas:
+Phase One of our project successfully concluded in early 2024, and we are excited to be wrapping up Phase Two.
+After consultation with key organisations and grassroots stakeholders, the Advisory Board endorsed the work program.
+This is centred around our overarching national strategic approach for change, involveing three thematic focus areas:

 1. Setting expectations for workplace behaviour